folio-org/stripes-components/lib/Layout/readme.md

   }
 ```

-This will automatically apply the additional helper classes into your HTML.
+This will automatically apply the additional helper classes into your compiled HTML without adding additional CSS to the bundle.

-Note: You can only use the `composes` feature on a single class name that's not nested.
+Note: You can only use the `composes` feature on a single non-nested CSS selector.
+Read more about composition [here](https://github.com/css-modules/css-modules#composition).

 ## Props
 Any valid React props can be applied to this component.
 Below are the props that vary from any default props.